Legoclones/encoding/README.md

 > What's your name?

 0101011101101000011000010111010000100111011100110010000001111001011011110111010101110010001000000110111001100001011011010110010100111111
-...
 ```
 The long string of 0s and 1s contains 17 8-digit segments because the length of the inputted text (`What's your name?`) is 17 characters, including spaces and digits.

 For example, the first character in the text is `W`.
 It's corresponding decimal ASCII number is 87 (see [www.asciitable.com](http://www.asciitable.com/)).
-87 in binary is 01010111, so 01010111 is added to the beginning of the output string.
+87 in binary is 01010111, so `01010111` is added to the beginning of the output string.
 It performs that same operation for each character until the long, final output string is printed to the console.

-Binary encryption example:
+Binary decoding example:
 ```
 user@comp_name:~/encoding$ make
 user@comp_name:~/encoding$ ./enc d b
 > 0101011101101000011000010111010000100111011100110010000001111001011011110111010101110010001000000110111001100001011011010110010100111111

 Successful and complete conversion: What's your name?
-...
 ```
 The decoding process does the exact opposite of the encoding process - it takes each 8-digit string of 0s and 1s, turns it back into base 10 or decimal, and then converts that back to the corresponding character.
-For example, the first 8 digits in the string are 01010111, which 87 in decimal or base 10, and that corresponds to the capital W, so W is added to the output string.
+For example, the first 8 digits in the string are `01010111`, which 87 in decimal or base 10, and that corresponds to the capital W, so `W` is added to the output string.

 All characters with decimal values under 31 are non-printable characters that will make the terminal act weird.
-If there are any inputted binary values that end up less than 32, the console will print out "Non-printable characters converted to ?s" and will replace each occurence of a non-printable character with ?.
-If there are no non-printable characters, it will print out the message "Successful and complete conversion".
+If there are any inputted binary values that end up less than 32, the console will print out `Non-printable characters converted to ?s` and will replace each occurence of a non-printable character with `?`.
+If there are no non-printable characters, it will print out the message `Successful and complete conversion`.

 ## Binary Rotation (Option br)